American Ninja Warrior season 7: Stage 4

-Isaac Caldiero and Geoff Britten were the first two people to reach Stage 4 in the 7th season of the show.
+Isaac Caldiero and Geoff Britten were the first two people to reach Stage 4 in the seventh season of the show.
 Since there were two competitors, the trophy and $1,000,000 was given to the athlete with the fastest time to climb the tower via a 75-foot rope and hit the buzzer at the top.
-While Britten was able to hit the buzzer at the top with 0.35 seconds remaining and earn the title of "First American Ninja Warrior", Caldiero hit the buzzer with 3.86 seconds left and earned the title of "Second American Ninja Warrior" and $1,000,000.
+While Britten was able to hit the buzzer at the top with 0.35 seconds remaining and earn the title of "First American Ninja Warrior", being the first runner-up to achieve Total Victory, Caldiero hit the buzzer with 3.86 seconds left and earned the title of "Second American Ninja Warrior" and the first to win $1,000,000.